 What are the benefits of an LMS?

 Beyond the flexibility and access offered by learning management systems, an LMS provides educators with continuous insight and development.
 Instead of relying on individual teachers to optimize and improve their processes, LMS opens up access to learning data across entire organizations.
 This is a huge departure from traditional management, where the task of collecting data on student progress may seem insurmountable.
 With an LMS, users have the ability to produce compelling visualizations that inform curriculum development.
-Many companies find these analytic reports so helpful, they choose to extend LMS capabilities with tools such as Zoola Analytics.
-Zoola creates deep-dive reports from LMS data to produce actionable insights, which can be used to increase revenue, adoption, and engagement, optimize staff efficiency, and aid partner or student satisfaction.
-To see the difference that an analytics-based approach to learning management can make, take a look at these Zoola Case Studies.
+Many companies find these analytic reports so helpful, they choose to extend LMS capabilities with tools such as Lambda Analytics.
+Lambda Analytics creates deep-dive reports from LMS data to produce actionable insights, which can be used to increase revenue, adoption, and engagement, optimize staff efficiency, and aid partner or student satisfaction.

 Disclaimer: This article was contributed by guest blogger Joe Hitchcock.
 Joe is a content writer from Vancouver BC, interested in culture, education and fiction.
 The views and opinions expressed belong to the guest blogger alone, and do not necessarily reflect the official policies or opinions of Lambda Solutions.